Avogadro/avogadro.cc/developer/getting_involved.md

 First Steps
 -----------

 If you are interesting in working on or with Avogadro please look at the [Developer](:Category:Developer "wikilink") information that is available and subscribe to the [avogadro-devel](http://lists.sourceforge.net/mailman/listinfo/avogadro-devel) mailing list.
-Also, join the IRC channel (\#avogadro on irc.freenode.net) and talk with other developers.
-For information on the internals of Avogadro and LibAvogadro, review the avogadro [developer api](http://avogadro.sourceforge.net/api/dev/).
+Also, join the IRC channel (\

 Important Links
 ---------------